AliIbnIbrahim/tutorials.CRUD-Operations/README.md

 docker version
 ```

-Please ensure that you are using Docker version 20.10 or higher and Docker Compose 1.29 or higher and upgrade if
+Please ensure that you are using Docker version 20.10 or higher and Docker Compose 1.29 or higher and upgrade if necessary.
-necessary.

 ## Cygwin

 We will start up our services using a simple bash script.
-Windows users should download [cygwin](http://www.cygwin.com/)
-to provide a command-line functionality similar to a Linux distribution on Windows.
+Windows users should download [cygwin](http://www.cygwin.com/) to provide a command-line functionality similar to a Linux distribution on Windows.

+NB: Cygwin to be remove and replaced by debian package under windows

 # Start Up

 All services can be initialised from the command-line by running the bash script provided within the repository.
-Please
-clone the repository and create the necessary images by running the commands as shown below:
+Please clone the repository and create the necessary images by running the commands as shown below:

 ```console
 git clone https://github.com/FIWARE/tutorials.CRUD-Operations.git